antoinedme/titanic-dataset-ml/README.md

 # Can A.I. save Jack from the Titanic?

-Author: *Antoine de Marassé* https://www.linkedin.com/in/hiantoine/
+Author: *Antoine de Marassé-Enouf* https://www.linkedin.com/in/hiantoine/

 Based on: Microsoft Azure (data science masterclass), Kaggle, Pandas, Sci-kit Learn and Seaborn